-RELEASE: MARRIOTT SECURITY BREACH EXPOSED DATA OF STARWOOD HOTELS AND RESORTS GUESTSPosted on Dec 4, 2018 in Latest News, Press Releases
+RELEASE: MARRIOTT SECURITY BREACH EXPOSED DATA OF STARWOOD HOTELS AND RESORTS GUESTSPosted on Dec 4, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – The State of Hawaii Office of Consumer Protection (OCP) is warning consumers who stayed at a Starwood hotel or timeshare as far back as 2014 to take steps to protect themselves from identity theft in view of a data breach exposing the personal information of up 500 million guest accounts worldwide.